malyn/Enforth/DESIGN.md

 Later, we will allow people to specify `WARM-EEPROM` which loads and verifies the EEPROM and then calls `ABORT`.
 Finally, people will eventually be able to specify their own turnkey word (which of course also requires the EEPROM to be loaded).

+# Dictionary Header

+Each entry contains a 16-bit link field (comes first in case we need to word-align these things), an 8-bit flag field, a Name Field, and the Parameter Field.
+We don't need to bother with the reverse-dictionary stuff that MFORTH used because ARF is a token-threaded Forth and we take the hit of skipping over the NFA during compilation (at which point the PFA address is compiled into the new word).
+This slows down compilation, but I am not concerned about that given how infrequent it will be in this environment.

+Note that getting the name of an FFI definition is much slower, because we have to traverse the entire FFI list as well.

+Flag layout:

+* 1 bit for the smudge field.
+* 3 unused bits.
+* 4-bits for the type of definition (`DOCOLON`, `DOIMM`, `DOVAR`, `DOFFI0`, `DOFFI1`, etc.).
+Note that we make immediate a variant of `DOCOLON` since we have some unused enum values here anyway.
+This value is a direct index into the jump table and effectively forms the CFA for the word.
+Note that 0 is unused as that is the `COLD` word for when we manage to read the IP from somewhere unexpected.

+Definition types:

+0. Unused (the first primitive is `COLD` so that we can restart if a bad IP is referenced)
+1. `DOCOLON`
+2. `DOIMMEDIATE`
+3. `DOCONSTANT`
+4. `DOCREATE`
+5. `DODOES`
+6. `DOVARIABLE`
+7. `DOFFI0`
+8. `DOFFI1`
+9. `DOFFI2`
+10. `DOFFI3`
+11. `DOFFI4`
+12. `DOFFI5`
+13. `DOFFI6`
+14. `DOFFI7`
+15. `DOFFI8`

+User-defined words then have their NFA string, which is terminated by a character with the high bit set.

+Instead of a string-based NFA, FFI trampolines have a 16/24/32-bit reference to the FFI linked list entry in program space.

 ## Kernel

 * Rules: